 - Potentiometer when used for measuring the position

-- Load cell converts force to mV/V electrical signal using strain gauge.
+- The load cell converts force to mV/V electrical signals using a strain gauge.

 - Strain gauge

 - Loudspeaker, earphone: It converts electrical signals into sound.

 - Microphone: It converts sound into an electrical signal.